THE ONTARIO BIOINDUSTRIAL INNOVATION NETWORK (OBIN)

 With a $15M contribution from the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), BIC has developed the Ontario Bioindustrial Innovation Network (OBIN).

 With Government of Canada support through FedDev Ontario, OBIN will continue to foster the growth of the Hybrid Chemistry Cluster in Sarnia-Lambton and help drive the launch of a new Sustainable Chemistry Cluster in Eastern Ontario St. Lawrence Corridor region centered around Brockville and Maitland.
 BIC will offer its services for the Ontario Bioindustrial Innovation Network from this new location.

 BIC's OBIN will deliver results through three fundamental ways:

-Support emerging competitive technology companies to grow to global scale and become world-class players by providing up to four larger COMM SCI investments (up to $1 million each) from the Sustainable Chemistry Alliance Investment Fund (SCA Fund) and matching investments (minimum of $4 million each) from venture capital partners.
+Support emerging competitive technology companies to grow to global scale and become world-class players by providing larger COMM SCI investments (up to $1 million) with matching investments (minimum of $4 million) from venture capital partners.